themanyone/FindAImage/README.md

 If you have more than 4GB VRAM, you can remove -ngl option.
 We are using a different port than normal for this dedicated server.
 Feel free to change it, and modify the chat clients with the new port.

-Text & image (Download any GGUF.
+- Text & image (Download any GGUF.
 We are using IQ4_NL quantized model, about 3GiB).
+- We use -a "model-alias" with "vision" or "omni" to tell our program to use those capabilities.
+- We also limit token generation to 200 to prevent these models from running on and overheating.

-`llama-server -ngl 16 -hf unsloth/Qwen2.5-VL-3B-Instruct-GGUF:IQ4_NL --port 8087 -a "Qwen2.5-vision"`
+`llama-server -ngl 16 -hf unsloth/Qwen2.5-VL-3B-Instruct-GGUF:IQ4_NL --port 8087 -n 200 -a "Qwen2.5-vision"`

-Text & audio (just over 2GiB download).
+**Text & audio.** (just over 2GiB download).

-`llama-server -ngl 17 -hf ggml-org/ultravox-v0_5-llama-3_2-1b-GGUF --port 8087 -a "Ultravox-vision"`
+`llama-server -ngl 17 -hf ggml-org/ultravox-v0_5-llama-3_2-1b-GGUF --port 8087 -n 200 -a "Ultravox-omni"`

 **Omni models** support combined text, image & audio input.

-`llama-server -ngl 16 -hf ggml-org/Qwen2.5-Omni-3B-GGUF:Q4_K_M --port 8087 -a "Qwen2.5-Omni"`
+`llama-server -ngl 16 -hf ggml-org/Qwen2.5-Omni-3B-GGUF:Q4_K_M --port 8087 -n 200 -a "Qwen2.5-Omni"`

 [Multimodal text & video](https://huggingface.co/Mungert/SkyCaptioner-V1-GGUF) (Video may not be supported by llama-server yet but link has good info & scripts).